Cozy living room interior with fireplace

 There is a particular kind of exhaustion that comes with moving into a new place.
 Boxes everywhere.
 Nothing is where it should be.
 You have just realized you do not own a can opener, a plunger, or enough towels to dry one adult human.

 Housewarming gifts matter because they meet people at a vulnerable, exciting, and expensive moment.
-The best housewarming gifts are things new homeowners will use daily, things they did not think to buy for themselves, or things that make their new house genuinely feel like home.
+According to NAR's 2025 Profile of Home Buyers and Sellers, the typical first-time homebuyer is now 40 years old and first-time buyers make up just 21% of the market, an all-time low.
+People are waiting longer, saving harder, and arriving at the homeowner stage with very specific needs.
+The best housewarming gifts meet them where they actually are: things they will use daily, things they did not think to buy for themselves, or things that make their new house genuinely feel like home.

-This guide covers over 50 housewarming gift ideas across every price range — from inexpensive but thoughtful picks to bigger gifts that new homeowners will thank you for months later.
+This guide covers over 50 housewarming gift ideas across every price range, from inexpensive but thoughtful picks to bigger gifts that new homeowners will thank you for months later.
 Whether you are attending a housewarming party or just want to welcome a friend to their new space, you will find something here.
+If you want a deeper read on what kinds of items make a wishlist work in any context, our guide on what to put on a wishlist has 50+ examples.

 What Is an Appropriate Housewarming Gift?